mishamyrt/honeymate/readme.md

 ## Options

-These options should be specified on the `div` with the `honey` class.
+These options should be specified on the block with the `honey` class.

 * `data-effect` — Current effect.
 Available effects: helix, fade (default), relax, zoom.
 * `data-hold` — Hold on for this number of milliseconds (at least this much time should elapse after an element, which the given one was waiting for, have started emerging).